hgezim/api-examples/README.md

 api-examples
 ============

-# Ziplist Spice API Code Examples and Software Shims
+# Ziplist Spice API Code Examples

 This repository contains software examples, and sample shims for working with the ZipList, Inc. SPICE APIs.
 If you are a ZipList partner, or potential partner then feel free to have a look around.
 If you are just curious, feel free to look around.

 Please take a moment to read the license.
-It is paraphrased here in plain
+It is paraphrased below in plain english.
-english:

 This is all sample code.
 There is no warranty.
 There are no claims that it will work properly.
 These examples are meant for demonstration purposes